 The simplest way to identify these dress shoe types is by searching for their two distinctive features.

 First is the grosgrain bow on the vamp.
-And second is its very minimalistic design.
+And the second is its very minimalistic design.

 Oxford Dress Shoes

-Oxfords are quintessential dress shoes for men, nowadays the standard choice for formal wear.
+Oxfords are quintessential dress shoes for men and, nowadays, the standard choice for formal wear.